RAF Akrotiri: 2020s

-Flight logs indicated that UK military transport aircraft made numerous flights from Akrotiri to Tel Aviv’s Ben Gurion Airport during the Gaza war.
+Flight logs indicated that UK military transport aircraft made numerous flights from Akrotiri to Tel Aviv's Ben Gurion Airport during the Gaza war.
 The reasons for the flights were unknown.

 Four Typhoons based in Akrotiri struck Houthi targets in Yemen on 12 January 2024.

 The RAF reportedly assisted Israel during the April 2024 Iranian strikes on Israeli territory from jets that had taken of from RAF Akrotiri and were flying over Iraq.

 During 2024, protesters demonstrated outside the base against the UK and US' use of the base to support Israel in its military actions in Gaza and Lebanon.

 In June 2025, Cyprus Police arrested a British-Azeri man on charges of espionage and terrorism among other charges with the man's primary targets being RAF Akrotiri and the Cypriot airbase in Pafos, allegedly for Iran's IRGC.

+During the 2026 Israeli–United States strikes on Iran, the station was targeted by a drone attack.
+On 2 March the airbase suffered additional attacks, as more drones were intercepted, in what seems like an ongoing offensive.
+Following these attacks, Greece and France sent forces to assist Cyprus in protecting their Flight Information Region and also the base.
+The UK also expressed the possibility of sending further forces to the region.
+It was subsequently indicated that British forces on the island would be reinforced, with additional fighter aircraft and with Wildcat helicopters (equipped with anti-drone capable Martlet missiles), in order to better protect British installations from attack.
+Additionally, the Royal Navy would deploy the air defence destroyer HMS Dragon to the region.
+Keir Starmer gave the US permission to use Akrotiri and Dhekelia to strike Iranian missile sites.
+Cypriots protested against the presence of the bases both on moral grounds and because they put Cyprus at risk.

 Controversies

 Radar

 In 2007, a large over-the-horizon radar antenna was erected within the base.
 Several demonstrations and protests took place, with the most memorable incident being the act of MP (MEP since 2004) Marios Matsakis chaining himself to the antenna.
 Matsakis stated "It is outrageous that in the 21st century there are Cypriot villages living under British military rule, neither under their own government's jurisdiction nor under the protection of the EU treaties".